vittorioPiotti/PathGraph-JavaFX/README.md

 ### 3. Make

  * Operations are available **only** after calling `gc.setup()`
- * Every method is a function boolean type and return the status of the operation
+ * Every method is a function type and return the status of the operation

 <details>
 <summary>